📋 In this article:

 About the Author

 Co-owner of the Médecine podiatrique du Plateau clinic in Gatineau.
+Holds a doctorate in podiatric medicine.
 Master’s degree in Biomedical Sciences in progress.
-Continuing education in foot ultrasound, ultrasound-guided injections and management of complex forefoot conditions.
+Continuing education in foot ultrasound, ultrasound-guided injections and management of complex problems.